-We will share information we collect (including Personal Information) with third parties as follows:
+MIT xPRO may share information collected (including Personal Information) with third parties as follows:

 - With other visitors to the Site, to the extent that you submit comments, course work, or other information or content (collectively, "Postings") to a portion of the Site designed for public communications; and with other members of an MIT xPRO class of which you are a member, to the extent you submit Postings to a portion of the Site designed for viewing by those class members.
-We may provide your Postings to students who later enroll in the same classes as you, within the context of the forums, the courseware, or otherwise.
-If we do re-post your Postings originally made to non-public portions of the Site, we will post them without your real name and email (except with your express permission), but we may use your username without your consent.
+MIT xPRO may provide your Postings to students who later enroll in the same classes as you, within the context of the forums, the courseware, or otherwise.
+If your Postings originally made to non-public portions of the Site are re-posed, they will be without your real name and email (except with your express permission), but may include your username without your consent.

 - To provide opportunities for you to communicate with other users who may have similar interests or educational goals.
-For instance, we may recommend specific study partners or connect potential student mentees and mentors.
-In such cases, we may use all information collected about you to determine who might be interested in communicating with you, but we will only provide other users your username, and not disclose your real name or email address, except with your express permission.
+For instance, MIT xPRO may recommend specific study partners or connect potential student mentees and mentors.
+In such cases, MIT xPRO may use all information collected about you to determine who might be interested in communicating with you, but will only provide other users your username, and not disclose your real name or email address, except with your express permission.

 - As otherwise described to you at the point of collection or pursuant to your consent.

 - To support integration with third party services.
 For example, videos and other content may be hosted on YouTube and other websites not controlled by us.